vladgabrie1/vladgabrie1/README.md

 # About Me 🚀

-Greetings, curious mind! 🌟 I'm Buinceanu Vlad-Gabriel, a second-year computer science student with a passion for Artificial Intelligence and Web Development.
+Greetings, curious mind! 🌟 I'm Buinceanu Vlad-Gabriel, a final year computer science student with a passion for Artificial Intelligence and Web Development.
 Welcome to my GitHub profile! 🚀

 ## About Me